 “Naked” is barbecue jargon for “without sauce.”
 Naked is how owner Oren Hartman serves his meat — sauceless, minimally spiced, and in a restrained manner that lets delicately smoked meat whisper beautiful things to you.

-He makes his brisket in the Central Texas style, meaning with mild woods, Spartan rubs, no sauce, and wrapped during the terminal phase of cooking to lock in moisture.
+He makes his brisket at Naked BBQ in the central Texas style, meaning with mild woods, Spartan rubs, no sauce, and wrapped during the terminal phase of cooking to lock in moisture.
 Even his “spicy” barbecue sauce, a barely perceptible head nod to Arizona, has a glancing note of heat that stays out of the meat’s way as much as possible.
 As in the Lone Star State, sliced brisket comes on a square of butcher paper.
 It’s one of the best briskets in the Valley.
 The silky slices are light on smoke, huge on primal flavor.

 Hartman takes a more complex approach to other meats.
 This is reflected in his pulled pork, encrusted with a rub composed of some 12 spices, prepared in a more North Carolinian style, and perhaps best enjoyed with his vinegar-based sauce done in the North Carolina tradition.
 The pork here is good.
 The links are strong.